MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

   ![](2024-01-17-19-08-31.png)

 > [!TIP]
-> If the table is empty, you might not yet have triggerd data population from the OData service by launching the BusinessPartnersLocal Fiori application from your application landing page.
+> If the table is empty, you might not yet have triggerd data population from the OData service by launching your application from the startup landing page.

 ### (optional) Explore application security